Presentation: Child with developmental delay or intellectual disability

 - atypical MRI brain findings; and/or

-- a family history of learning disability (particularly if X-linked pattern) or of multiple miscarriages.
+- a family history of learning disability (particularly if there is an X-linked inheritance pattern) or of multiple miscarriages.

 What do you need to do?